baniwel/k8s-baremetal-dev-setup/README.md

 _PS: Kubernetes files are taken from https://doc.traefik.io/traefik/user-guides/crd-acme/ which is an **excellent** documentation/tutorial._

 In order for everything to run smoothly, I run these scripts on a fresh install.
-My tests were run on a Debian 11 bare metal virtual machine.

 ## 1- Minikube setup
 Run `./setup-minikube/setup-minikube.sh`